-I love working with paint - it holds so many possibilities in the way it can be manipulated and the effects that can be achieved.
-I work with many mediums and like to experiment with different materials to get a particular effect.
-I find inspiration in the natural world but like to explore the hidden dimensions we can’t see with the naked eye.
+I love working with paint – it holds so many possibilities in the way it can be manipulated and the effects that can be achieved.
+I have tried many mediums and like to experiment with different materials.
+I find inspiration in the natural world but like to explore the hidden dimensions we can’t see with the eye.
 Sometimes a fully formed image will enter my mind, often in dreams.
 At other times a glimmer of an idea will evolve on the canvas and may continue evolving throughout a series of paintings.

 For several years I concentrated on trying to evoke the feeling of freedom and being drawn towards the light.
 This period resulted in my Bird-Escape paintings – flocks of birds flying towards a central light source and also a series of Barn Owls, inspired by the barn owl that used to hover outside my window.

-When my focus changed I began creating oil paintings themed around the universe until a painful life experience resulted in artists block.
-As I still needed to paint but couldn't touch my oil paints I played with a variety of materials until something made sense to me.
+When my focus changed and my inner journey took a spiritual route I began creating oil paintings themed around the universe until a painful life experience resulted in artists block.
+As I still needed to paint but couldn’t touch my oil paints I played with a variety of materials until something made sense to me.
 This period resulted in a spontaneous technique using free-flowing acrylic paint which gives an embroidered effect on the canvas.
-These have evolved into a series of images collectively entitled 'Quantum Entanglement'.
-They are infused with metallic pigment to respond to changes in the light - so need to be viewed in situ to be fully appreciated.
-They are all presented in a circle as this symbolises eternity, the circle of life, completeness - perhaps incorporating spirituality with scientific understanding.
-I also use a similar technique adding oil glazes to create etheric landscapes and light infused trees.
+They are infused with metallic pigments to respond to changes in the light – so need to be viewed in situ to be fully appreciated.
+They are presented in a circle to symbolise eternity and the circle of life.
+Still inspired by the cosmos I use this new technique to create planets and stars.
+My spiritual journey and increasing understanding of the quantum energy field surrounding and connecting all that exists inspires the images collectively entitled ‘Quantum Entanglement’, perhaps incorporating spirituality with scientific understanding.

 I am represented by the RED DOT Gallery, Fish Hill, Holt Norfolk.